savonet/book/quickstart.md

 ### Jingles

-The next thing we want to be able to do is to insert jingles.
+The next thing we want to be able to do is to insert jingles\index{jingle}.
 We suppose that we have a playlist consisting of all the jingles of our radio and we want to play roughly one jingle every 5 songs.
-This can be achieved by using the `random`
+This can be achieved by using the `random`\indexop{random}
 operator:

 ```liquidsoap